-Table A7 provides a list of ACCOMMODATIONS for active ELs.
-Students who are classified as EL monitored and are in their first two years of monitoring status are only eligible to receive accommodations A7a and A7b, Extended Time and Word-to-Word Dictionary.
+Table A7 provides a list of ACCOMMODATIONS for ELs.
 The table describes the activities needed before, during, and after testing necessary to administer these accommodations appropriately.

-BT Comparable PBT Accommodation PBT Administration Guidelines A7a Extended Time Extended Time Before Testing: Identification for Accommodations Registration File: Student's accommodations registration file must have extended time selected.
+Comparable ommodation PBT Accommodation PBT Administration Guidelines 7a Extended Time (SR/PNP Reference CK) Available on: PARCC & DC Science Assessments Extended Time Before Testing: Identification for SR/PNP: Student's SR/PNP must have extended time selected.
 The amount of time a student receives must be indicated in the student's IEP or 504 plan.
-Test Administrator Training: Test Administrators providing this accommodation must review: A7b Word-to-Word Dictionary (English/ Native Language) Word-to-Word Dictionary (English/ Native Language) Before Testing: Identification for Accommodations Registration File: Student's accommodations registration file must have word-to-word dictionary selected.
+Test Administrator Training: Test Administrators providing this accommodation must review: 7b Word-to-Word Dictionary (English/ Native Language) (SR/PNP Reference CF) Available on: PARCC & DC Science Assessments Word-to-Word Dictionary (English/ Native Language) Before Testing: Identification for SR/PNP: Student's SR/PNP must have word-to-word dictionary selected.
 Materials: Word-to-word dictionaries are provided to students by their school, based on those used by the student for routine classroom instruction.
 During Testing: The student uses a published bilingual, word-to-word dictionary that does not definitions, phrases, pronunciations, sentences, or pictures.
 The student should be familiar with the dictionary they will use during testing.
 Students should be given ample time to complete the test using the accommodation.
 If no printed word-to-word dictionary can be found for a specific language, an electronic translator may be used.
 The device may not connect to the internet or store information, and therefore, web-based translators are not allowed.